DEMOCRACY DOESN’T END AT GUNPOINT.

 Who controls the story?

 Project Sunstone isn’t just about rigging elections—it’s about who gets to define reality.
-The Nightingale Network (Sarah’s smuggling operation) is a direct rebuttal: grassroots resistance vs. algorithmically managed consent.
+The Nightjar Network (Sarah’s smuggling operation) is a direct rebuttal: grassroots resistance vs. algorithmically managed consent.

 Greene’s Maine is a place where people are forced to make brutal choices—like Sarah, who breaks the law to save lives, or Lucy, who abandons academia to look after her dad.